rChrisb/holbertonschool-shell/init_files_variables_and_expansions/README.md

 ----------------------------------------------------------------------------------------------------------------
 ### <p align=center>`2.
 The path to success is to take massive, determined action`</p>
+Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.

 ----------------------------------------------------------------------------------------------------------------
 ### <p align=center>`3.
 If the path be beautiful, let us not ask where it leads`</p>